 Crimper to anvil clearance is thus a combination of crimp width, crimper leg taper, anvil width, and crimp height.
 The critical design point is at the largest crimp height.
 This contribution to the gap is directly dependent on dimensional control.
-The following is offered as an example: Nominal condition: CH = 0.073 in, CW = 0.110 in Crimper leg taper = 3.0 degree Anvil Width = 0.109 in Nominal anvil to crimper total clearance = 0.005 in The clearance can grow rapidly with small changes to the nominal dimensions:
+The following is offered as an example:

+Nominal condition: CH = 0.073 in.
+CW = 0.110 in Crimper leg taper = 3.0 degree Anvil Width = 0.109 in Nominal anvil to crimper total clearance = 0.005 in The clearance can grow rapidly with small changes to the nominal dimensions:
-CH remains unchanged = 0.073 in Increase in crimp width, CW, = 0.0008 in

-Increase in crimper leg taper = 0.8 degree

-Decrease in anvil width = 0.0008 in
+CH remains unchanged = 0.073 in Increase in crimp width, CW, = 0.0008 in Increase in crimper leg taper = 0.8 degree Decrease in anvil width = 0.0008 in

-The increase in total clearance is this case = 0.0026 in
+The total increase in total clearance is this case = 0.0026 in set of dimensions used as an example may be: CW = 0.110 in, CH = 0.068 in

-This is more than a 50% increase in the nominal design clearance, which can result in unacceptable flash
+This more than a 50% increase in the nominal design clearance, which can result in unacceptable flash (see right).
 Dimensional control is clearly critical.